 1955 Original Ride

-Climb aboard an ornate carousel horse and gallop through a whirling backdrop of color and sound.
+Climb aboard an ornate horse and gallop through a whirling backdrop of color and sound.

 Test Your Horsemanship